** This post was reviewed and updated on October 19, 2023. **

 K50.114, Crohn’s disease of the large intestine with abscess

+The documentation indicates that the patient has an abscess secondary to Crohn’s disease of the descending colon.
+That means the abscess is a complication of Crohn’s disease.
 According to WebMD, the descending colon is part of the large intestine and travels down the left side of the abdomen.

 What is Crohn’s Disease?

 According to the Mayo Clinic, Crohn’s disease, also known as regional enteritis, is a type of inflammatory bowel disease (IBD) that causes digestive tract inflammation.
-The inflammation can affect different parts of the digestive tract in different people.
+The inflammation can affect various parts of the digestive tract in different people.

 Signs and Symptoms